 Jaw alignment may be needed if your teeth are misaligned.
 This misalignment of your teeth will cause your jaw to not settle incorrectly in the right position.
 You can realign your teeth into place by using retainers or braces and you might not see the result until between 6 months to 18 months.
-If the case is so severe, you might require a longer period of time.
+If the case is so severe, you might require a longer period.
 Oral Surgery Question Chat and Online Jaw Alignment Info Chat with Dentists with us. https://dentalchat.comLive Local Dental Chat about Oral Surgery Information with us and more.

-The TMJ (temporomandibular joint) is the point where the skull and the jaw meets.
+The TMJ (temporomandibular joint) is the point where the skull and the jaw meet.
 This joint allows movement with our jaws and aids talking, chewing, and other mouth activities.
 When there’s a disorder with the TMJ, surgery may be required to fix it.

 There are different types of oral surgery for jaw movement:

 ● Open-joint surgery: this surgery requires opening some inches long incision over the TMJ to allow surgery on the joint.
-It is commonly carried out on disorders involving the inability of arthroscopy to reach the joint, joint tissue, bone, or cartilage fusion, or bone growth stopping the joint movement.
+It is commonly carried out on disorders involving the inability of arthroscopy to reach the joint, joint tissue, bone, cartilage fusion, or bone growth stopping the joint movement.

 ● Arthrocentesis: this involves the injection of fluid into the joint to reduce the pressure that causes stiffness or pain in the joint and to wash out the chemical byproducts of inflammation.